Kentucky Roofing Contractor Bond: A Comprehensive Guide

 How Much Does the Kentucky Roofing Contractor Bond Cost?

-The Kentucky Roofing Contractor surety bond can cost anywhere between X to X per year.
+The Kentucky Roofing Contractor surety bond can cost between $150 to $750 per year or $15 to $75 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 We also offer easy interest-free financing for premiums over $500.
 The chart below offers a quick reference for the approximate bond cost on the $10,000 bond requirement.

 *The credit score ranges do not include other factors that may result in a change to the annual premium offered to your customers, including but not limited to, years of experience and underlying credit factors contained within the business owner’s credit report.